Vero Beach, Florida

 SRA operates the Community Coach, a door to door transportation service, and GoLine Transit provides fairly extensive fixed route bus service.
 All buses are wheelchair accessible, and fees are minimal.
 Veterans Service provides daily transportation to the Veterans Hospital in West Palm Beach, 75 miles away.

 The Indian River County Library System's main facility is in Vero Beach.
-In addition to books, it offers dance classes, a guest lecture series, a writers club, a genealogy deparment and public computers with Internet access.
+In addition to books, it offers dance classes, a guest lecture series, a writers' club, a genealogy department and public computers with Internet access.
 Indian River State College has classes for all ages.

 For all of its mellow charm, Vero Beach has a drawback.
 In 2004, Hurricane Frances struck and caused moderate damage.
 Hurricane Jeanne, also in 2004, came close to town.
 In 2005, Hurricane Wilma landed 45 miles to the south.
 In 2016, Hurricane Matthew caused power outages, flooding and significant beach erosion.
-In 2017, Irma caused some damage.
+In 2017, Irma caused a little damage.
+In 2022, Ian brought some street flooding and strong winds.
 It is likely that the future will bring more hurricanes.

 Yet, despite the hurricane threat, Vero Beach beckons.
-Its quiet neighborhoods, miles of clean beaches and lack of young vacationers make it a rarity in Florida: an uncrowded beach town with a reasonable price tag.
+Its quiet neighborhoods, miles of clean beaches and lack of young vacationers make it a rarity in Florida: ann often uncrowded beach town with a relatively reasonable price tag.
 It is no wonder that the retirees who live here seem to love it.